-What to Expect at Portsmouth, New Hampshire’s 45th Market Square Day on June 11, 2022
+What to Expect at Portsmouth, New Hampshire’s Market Square Day: Dates, Activities, and More

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

 My favorite weekend as a Portsmouth resident is here.

 No, you do not need to be from Portsmouth to enjoy this incredible weekend.
 You just need to GO to Portsmouth.